Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-agents.md

 ???+ warning "**Live Agent is Still In Development** "
     *Live Agent* is still in development.

-    Currently, only the *liveAgentAdmin* and *liveAgentAgent* Roles are available via Global Roles.
+    The *liveAgentAdmin* and *liveAgentAgent* Roles are available via Global Roles.

-    To give your Agent the *liveAgentAgent* Role, you will add the *Agent* Role from the Global Roles in Cognigy.AI
+    To give your Agent the *liveAgentAgent* Role, you will add the *liveAgentAgent* Role from the Global Roles in Cognigy.AI

 Live Agent has two Roles, Administrator (**liveAgentAdmin**) and Agent (**liveAgentAgent**).